awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appmesh-virtualnode-listenertls.md

 ## Properties<a name="aws-properties-appmesh-virtualnode-listenertls-properties"></a>

 `Certificate`  <a name="cfn-appmesh-virtualnode-listenertls-certificate"></a>
-A reference to an object that represents a listener's TLS certificate\.
+A reference to an object that represents a listener's Transport Layer Security \(TLS\) certificate\.
 *Required*: Yes
 *Type*: [ListenerTlsCertificate](aws-properties-appmesh-virtualnode-listenertlscertificate.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)